-The five-year period from spring 2006 to spring 2011 was characterized by groundwater level rises in almost all areas of Nebraska, except in the Southwest Tablelands and Panhandle Tablelands (Fig. 9).
-The largest rises were in the East Central Dissected Plains, Platte River Valley, South Central Plains, and Glacial Drift regions.
-Rises of greater than ten feet occurred in large areas of Antelope, Madison, Boone, Platte, and Butler Counties, and in several other, smaller areas in and adjacent to the Platte River Valley.
-Rises were comparatively modest in the Sand Hills, Republican River Valley and Dissected Plains, and the Southeast Glacial Drift region.
-Rises were recorded in 82% of the wells that were measured, and 66% experienced rises of greater than one foot.
-Precipitation was above the 30-year average for all areas east of the Panhandle, with the exception of Fillmore County in the South Central Plains (Fig. 10).
-Groundwaterlevel rises from 2006 to 2011 resulted from a combination of factors, including increased flows in streams and canals, decreased irrigation withdrawals, and increased recharge to aguifers, compared to the several dry years prior to 2006 (c.f.
+During the five year period between 2007 and 2012, significant groundwater level increases were recorded for almost all of Nebraska.
+Groundwater-level rises were recorded in 80% of all wells, with rises of greater than one foot recorded in 67% of wells.
+Precipitation was above normal for all of the state, with the exception of parts of Fillmore, Kimball and Scotts Bluff Counties.
+Significant areas with rises of greater than ten feet occurred in large portions of Butler, Polk, York, Platte, and Antelope Counties.
+Other smaller areas of rises of greater than ten feet occurred in northern Holt County, and other localized areas in central Nebraska.
+Groundwater-level rises from 2007 to 2012 resulted from a combination of factors, including increased flows in streams and canals, decreased irrigation withdrawals, and increased recharge to aquifers, compared to the several dry years prior to 2006 (c.f.
 Burbach, 2006).
 The relative importance of each factor in contributing to the rises depends on the depth of the water table, density of irrigation wells, and degree of connection between groundwater and surface water.
 Rises in the Platte River Valley and the Sand Hills were largely driven by increased recharge to aquifers and higher flows in streams and canals, whereas decreased irrigation withdrawals probably account for most of the rises in other areas.